 What Are Shin Splints?

-Shin Splints are primarily a Tendonitis dynamic affecting the muscles attaching to the Tibia bone of the lower leg.
+A Shin Splint phenomenon is primarily a Tendonitis dynamic affecting the muscles attaching to the Tibia bone of the lower leg.

 But you also have to deal with Periostitis (don't worry, it sounds worse than it is).
 It started so small you didn't feel it for a long time until all of a sudden you did and thought that you got injured somehow.